aReebok/stubot/README.md

 1. First fork the repository.
 2. In your terminal, run `git clone REPOLINK`
 3. Create a .env file with `BOT_TOKEN` variable set to your bot token (see .env.example).
+4. Make your changes and make a pull request.